New: The State of API Reliability Report 2025 has landed.

 Important: Depending on your company’s policies, you might need to unblock all the Powershell script files (*.ps1) in the zip folder before running them.
 For more information, see the instructions on how to unblock files.

-1. Open a PowerShell console and run it as Administrator.
-Run the script ./install-checkpoint.ps1 in the Uptrends (unzip) directory.
+2. Run ./install-checkpoint.ps1 in the Uptrends unzip directory.
 This will restart the server once.
-Note that the script will configure a task that runs once every hour to check the Uptrends containers for updates.
+The script will configure a task that runs once every hour to check the Uptrends containers for updates.

-The checkpoints are now available and can be selected on the monitor’s Checkpoints tab.
-You can also see the checkpoints in the Check details dialog when running a quick test directly from the monitor using the Test now button.
+The checkpoints are now available and can be selected in the monitor’s Checkpoints tab.
+You can also view the checkpoints in the Check details dialog when running a quick test directly from the monitor using Test now.

 Monitoring your private checkpoint